tony-dev-btc/seed-phrase-generator/README.md

 ```

 ## Todo
-1. Сreate a version of the program for Linux.
-2. Search for missing words in a seed phrase.
+1. Search for missing words in a seed phrase.

 ## Contribute
 Contributions are welcome!
 If you have ideas, bug reports, or want to contribute to the codebase, feel free to submit a pull request.